PlayGlowCraft/GS-REGEXChatcontrol/README.md

 - Detects offensive and obfuscated terms
 - Regex rules optimized for performance and compatibility
 - Lightweight and easy to integrate
-- Actively used and maintained by GlowCraft Studios
+- Actively used and maintained

 ---